Series · Terraform Agents · Chapter 6

 }

 I’m not in love with null_resource + local-exec — it’s the exit hatch for “the resource doesn’t exist in the provider yet.”
-But it works, and the alternative (a custom Terraform provider for LiteLLM) is more code than it’s worth for one team.
+But it works, and the alternative (writing a custom Terraform provider for LiteLLM) is more code than it’s worth for one team.
+If LiteLLM ever ships an official Terraform provider, swap in a day.

 The output: each agent gets a distinct LITELLM_API_KEY env var that the cloud-init script in article 4 reads.
-Quota violations return 429 Too Many Requests, which agents should handle with exponential backoff.
+Quota violations return 429 Too Many Requests, which agents must handle with exponential backoff — bake this into your shared HTTP client, don’t trust each agent author to remember.

 The whole point of putting keys in KMS Secrets Manager is rotation: